 The concept of rolling dynamic compaction (RDC) dates from some decades ago, although the extent of potential applications has expanded significantly since the 1980s.
-It is aimed primarily at compacting large areas of ground for the purposes of road and building construction, as well as for the construction of haul roads and tailings dams for the mining industry.
-It can also be used to compact filled ground, including waste material present in landfills (Avalle, 2004).
-The fundamental principle of RDC is a non-circular drum rotating about one corner and falling to impact the ground (Figure 1).
-Impact rollers have demonstrated compaction to depths of more than one metre below the ground surface (and more than 3 m in some soils), far deeper than conventional static or vibratory rolling (Clegg and Berrangé 1971, Clifford 1976, 1978), which is generally limited to depths of less than half of a metre to a metre.
+It is aimed primarily at compacting large areas of ground for the purposes of earthworks to facilitate the construction of buildings and roads.
+It is also used for the compaction of haul roads and tailings dams for the mining industry, and to compact previously filled ground, including waste material present in landfills (Avalle, 2004).

+The RDC principle is illustrated in Figure 1, which shows a four-sided impact roller.
+Impact rollers have demonstrated compaction to depths of more than one metre below the ground surface (and more than 3m in some soils), far deeper than conventional static or vibratory rollers (Clegg and Berrangé 1971; Clifford 1976, 1978), which are generally limited to depths of less than about 0.5m.
 In addition, RDC is unique in that it is able to compact large areas of open ground effectively and efficiently.
-This is due mainly to its relatively high towed speed (approx. 12 km/hr, compared with 4 km/hr for conventional vibrating drum rollers, Pinard 1999) and relatively deep compaction.
+This is due mainly to its relatively high towed speed of 10-12km/h, compared with 4km/h for conventional vibrating drum rollers (Pinard 1999), and the relatively deep compaction achieved with only a few passes.

 This paper presents a case study where rolling dynamic compaction has been used on a residential development overlying an old waste tip.
 The aim of the compaction process was to engineer the site to conditions suitable for the proposed dwellings.
-A constant surface wave system (CSWS) was used to monitor the compaction effectiveness.
-Shear wave velocity measurements were taken to evaluate the waste material stiffness parameters before and after the dynamic compaction process.
+A continuous surface wave system (CSWS) was used to monitor the compaction effectiveness.
+Shear wave velocity measurements were taken to evaluate material stiffness parameters before and after the dynamic compaction process.
 This allows the assessment of the degree of improvement achieved on site with the use of RDC.